angular/angular/modules/angular2/docs/core/01_templates.md

 ### Expressions

 Expressions can be used to bind to properties only.
 Expressions represent how data should be projected to the View.
-Expressions should not have any side effects and should be idempotent.
+Expressions should not have any side effect and should be idempotent.
 Examples of where expressions can be used in Angular are:
 ```
 <div title="{{expression}}">{{expression}}</div>